Scott Trowbridge: Walt Disney Imagineering

 In October 2007, the Orlando Sentinel newspaper reported that Trowbridge was leaving Universal to join Disney.
 Industry experts speculated that with the Wizarding World creative planning already complete, Disney might be able to offer more challenging projects as the vice president for creative research and development.
 Trowbridge is not known to have commented on the reasons behind the change.

 Trowbridge joined Walt Disney Imagineering overseeing its technology R&D division, and, its Blue Sky Creative Studio.
 Trowbridge has often advocated for new forms of immersive experience combining artificial characters, more personal experiences and more interactive experiences.
 In 2015, Trowbridge told The Verge about Disney's elaborate ARG (Alternate Reality Game) that pulled participants into the backstory of the film Tomorrowland.
 Trowbridge told The Verge, "What we're spending a lot of time making sure we get awesome at are deeply immersive, participatory experiences," and, "More and more, technology is allowing us to do this.
 I think culture is kind of inviting us to do this, and frankly, I kind of believe there's a changing form of narrative."
 Trowbridge is also active in developing technologies related to aviation and Unmanned Aerial Vehicles.
 Trowbridge invented many patents around the use of Unmanned Aerial Vehicles, or drones In 2012, Disney unveiled a physical flying fire-breathing dragon, which Trowbridge worked on, as part of the opening of New Fantasyland at Walt Disney World's Magic Kingdom.

 With Disney's 2012 acquisition of Lucasfilm, speculation about Star Wars-themed attractions grew.
 And in 2014, Disney started a new Studio at Imagineering dedicated to developing Lucasfilm and Star Wars projects with Trowbridge leading the group.
-While speculation about new Disney theme parks and attractions continued, on August 15, 2015, Disney CEO, Bob Iger announced what had been long anticipated, that Disney would build two Star Wars themed lands, at both Disneyland and at Disney Hollywood Studios.
+While speculation about new Disney theme parks and attractions continued, on August 15, 2015, Disney CEO, Bob Iger announced what had been long anticipated, that Disney would build two Star Wars themed lands, at both Disneyland and at Disney's Hollywood Studios.
 In July 2017, Disney announced that these new lands would be called, Star Wars: Galaxy's Edge.

 During the 2018 Disney Parks Christmas Day Parade television special, Iger introduced a video teaser showing the most finished work to date.
 Showcasing footage from inside the actual attractions, Trowbridge, along with Carrie Beck, a Lucasfilm story executive, described the attractions and the overall land which opened to the public in 2019.